DUNE-DAQ/docs/docs/packages/appmodel/SmartDaqApplication.md

 Once instantiated at the start of `generate_modules`, it offers a set of methods to facilitate the creation of configurarion objects, queues and network connections.

+### The generate_modules method

+The boilerplate code above references a  method called generate_modules() which you have to supply.
+The `confdb` and `dbfile` arguments are used to create configuration objects in the database (see below).
+The helper argument is a pointer to a helper object with methods for extracting configuration data not belonging to the current application.

 ### Creating a module

 ```C++